Once a hated vegetable, broccoli has made a comeback! Here are the best tasty broccoli recipes to eat more of this healthy veggie.

 Are you a broccoli fan?
 This healthy veggie hasn’t always been the most popular.
 But today, just like Brussels sprouts and cauliflower, it’s made a major comeback into fresh and healthy meals!
 Alex and I never hated this vegetable growing up, but we most certainly weren’t eating it in ways that lived up to its delicious potential.

 Here we’ve collected our best broccoli recipes that are the top ways to eat this super nutritious vegetable!
-From our 10-minute side dish to a cheesy broccoli casserole, there’s something for everyone in this list.
-What are your favorite ways to eat brocolli?
-Let us know in the comments below.
+From our 10-minute side dish to a cheesy broccoli casserole or creamy soup, there’s something for everyone in this list.
+Ready to learn how to cook broccoli?

 The best broccoli recipe?
 This healthy side dish turns out bright green and crisp tender every time: serve with feta for extra wow.